 Progressive data 2016

 As illustrated in the above topic, some basic court referral information is available in several states.
-However, only a few report nuances such as the underlying behavior that generated a referral such as running away or truancy.
-Even fewer profile the diversion of status offense referrals and juvenile court hearing outcomes.
+However, only a few states report nuances annually, such as the underlying behavior that generated a referral such as running away or truancy.
+Even fewer states use administrative data to report the diversion of status offense referrals and juvenile court hearing outcomes.